Greece › Athens › Best Restaurants

 Best Area to Eat in Athens

-One of the best things to do in Athens is to eat at an outdoor restaurant in the Plaka or Monastiraki neighborhoods of central Athens.
+One of the best places to eat at an outdoor restaurant in Athens is in the Plaka or Monastiraki neighborhoods.
 Tables spill out into the squares and alleys as Greeks sit late into the evening talking, laughing, yelling, and eating.
 It’s lots of fun.

 The best area to go is around Monastiraki square and metro station.
 Just east of the metro station, Mitropoleos Alley is lined with lively restaurants that serve good inexpensive food.
 In the Plaka area, you are more likely to be surrounded by fellow tourists, whereas in the Monastiraki area you’ll be eating with more locals.
 There’s lots of traditional Greek food on the menu here; gyro, souvlaki, hummus, and greek salads are very popular.

 Certainly, this isn’t the absolute best food you’ll find in Athens – it is a little touristy – but it’s still very good.
 It’s a short walk for most tourists from their hotel, easy to find, and safe.
 Walk to the Monastiraki metro station and you can’t miss the restaurants.
 They’re very easy to see and find.
 Pick the first one that has an open table – they’re all good.